 Generation Z is the segment of people born in 1995 or later.
 This subgroup accounts for around 27% of the total population in the United States, and in 2020, they earned the title of the biggest generation in the US, with 86 million members.

-On top of that, Gen Z has tremendous buying power—an estimated $143 billion in the United States alone.
-Seventy-five percent of Generation Z spends more than half of the money available to them each month, and by 2020, generation Z members will make up 40% of all consumers.
-Gen Z is also extremely persuasive within their families, and influence 70% of family food purchases and 80-90% of other purchased items.
+On top of that, Gen Z has tremendous spending power—over $140 billion, to be exact.
+Seventy-five percent of Generation Z spends more than half of the money available to them each month, and Generation Z makes up 40% of all consumers.
+This group is also extremely persuasive within their families, with 94% of parents saying that their Gen Z children influence family purchase decisions.

 The Generation Z Market

 Generation Z is the most diverse subgroup in the U.S; while 61% of millennials in the United States identify as non-Hispanic white, only 52% of Gen Z do.

 The majority of Generation Z’s enormous spending power goes toward bills and other household expenses, but they also spend money on dining out, electronics, beauty products, entertainment, and clothing/accessories.
 Gen Zers spend almost $167 a month on expenses related to socializing.
 Families of Gen Z students spend about $1,600 per child on back-to-school shopping.

 Gen Z have always had the internet as part of their lives, and, as a result of this, they are extremely tech savvy.
 Ninety-four percent of Gen Zers own laptops, and three out of four said spending time online was the primary activity they engage in during their free time, with smartphones as their device of choice.
 Seventy-five percent of Gen Zers say that they receive most of their information on social media, and that they follow at least one brand on social media.